Don't Forget These Extra Costs When Buying a London Ontario Home

 Application feees & appraisal fees are common.
 Generally $150 — $235 each would apply.
 (Be careful here, ask your lender what the fees are and if they can waive some or all of it)

-A report commissioned by the purchaser, usually to verify the condition of a property prior to the "firming up" of a purchase agreement.
+A report commissioned by the buyer, usually to verify the condition of a property prior to the "firming up" of a purchase agreement.
 The scope and detail may vary, but most reports outline any particular problems and associated repair costs.
 Unfortunately, home inspectors in Ontario are not licsenced!

-New to Canadian consumers over the last few years is the introduction of title insurance into the home buying process.
 Title insurance can be purchased by home buyers to protect against potential deficiencies in a number of areas, such as the land survey.
 More about title insurance.

 Some local utility companies (hydro, gas, oil) charge a fee on closing to connect new buyers up to their service.
 More common, however, is an extra charge on the first billing.